mircealungu/mircea/thoughtstream.md

 **Apr 24**

-How come we can be sad when we lose something that we didn't even really had in the first place?
+Sometimes we relive the story of the prophet Jonah and his overnight attachment to the leafy squash plant.
+We attach quickly to an idea, a person, a possible future.
+And when it’s taken away, we suffer.
+Even if a little while ago, we didn't even know it existed.

+Are we like kids who do not want to go home from the playground?
+Did we fall in love with this idea, with this possible future, so much that our feelings are kicking and screaming at the thought of having to give it up?
+Or did we maybe make an intuitive recognition of genuine value or compatibility?

+Gnosce te ipsum.

+**

+You should follow the “*no broken windows*” theory in your own life.

+**

+Can you get on a dopamine roll fuelled by creation instead of consumption?

+**

+James P. Carse: the valuable games are infinite ones, not finite ones.

+**

+It’s good to have a local version of an LLM.
+Your own little black box with a compressed internet that you can consult even when on a plane.

 Apr 21

-The smell of spring in Arad is different than anywhere else.
+The smell of spring in Arad is different than anywhere else for me.
 And teleports me to childhood.

 **
 Dune.
 Dacia.
 Two typeface designers; same idea.

 **

-Online course idea: *Teach yourself Linux in one year.
-Without shabbats.* As a conversation between me and somebody who does not know anything about Linux.
+Online course idea: *Teach yourself Linux in one year, 15 min a day.* As a conversation between me and somebody who does not know anything about Linux.
+Would I know so much about Linux?

 Apr 20

-Once you step outside of a given context, you can see the cracks in it. *There is a crack in everything, that's how the light gets in*.
+Once you step outside of a given context, you can see the cracks in it.

+*There is a crack in everything, that's how the light gets in*.

 **

 Life vs. artefacts.
 Buildings vs. Communities.
 Individuals vs organizations.

 Is there a higher aim for a creator than to create something that's life-like?